subquery/subql/docs/create/define_a_subquery.md

 ```
 Assume we knew this user's name, but we don't know the exact id value, rather than extract all users and then filtering by name.
 The more accessible and effective approach is adding `@index` behind the name field, and we can pass the `unique: true` to make sure its uniqueness.
+And if the field is not unique, we limited the result set size to 100.

 When code generation, this will automatically create a `getByName` under the `User` model, which can directly be accessed in the mapping function.